 Smith+Nephew's latest innovation - the "RENASYS EDGE" - was recently launched at Wounds Canada.
 Prior to developing the product, S+N gathered feedback from various stakeholders including clinicians, biomedical engineers and repair technicians to ensure all stakeholder needs were captured.
 The team synthesized the feedback and discovered three overarching trends: patients wanted a pump that alleviated the burden of living with a wound, clinicians wanted a pump that alleviated the burden of caring for a wound and stakeholders in charge of operations needed a pump that streamlined maintenance for higher utilization.
-After collecting the data, the team of engineers spent another four years and 20,000 hours of both designing and testing the pump prior to launching this year.
+After collecting the data, the team of engineers spent another four years and 20,000 hours of both designing and test-